microsoft/playwright/docs/src/api/class-browser.md

 In case this browser is obtained using [`method: BrowserType.launch`], closes the browser and all of its pages (if any were opened).

-In case this browser is obtained using [`method: BrowserType.connect`], clears all created contexts belonging to this browser and disconnects from the browser server.
+In case this browser is connected to, clears all created contexts belonging to this browser and disconnects from the browser server.

 The [Browser] object itself is considered to be disposed and cannot be used anymore.